sc0h0/sc0h0.github.io/_posts/2024/2024-02-03-dan-murphy's-stealth-specials.md

 The two different Dan Murphy's stores had their own price for identical bottles of wine, and the cheaper price was not marked as a clearance or "Member's Only" offer.

+For example, the two wines shown below are identical however, as of 17/01/2024, the bottle at Kew is $40.60 while the bottle at Alphington is $57.99.
+That's a $17 discount for driving less than ten minutes.
+There is also no indication of a sale or "Member's Only" offer upon viewing the bottle witht the Kew store selected.

 <figure>
   <img src="/assets/2024-02-03-img01.png" alt="" loading="lazy">
   <figcaption>